Business Integration Solutions documentation

 Property Usage Observation

-Http Action Behavior
+HTTP Action Behavior

-Success Ends the Azure filewriter endpoint with a successful message and logs the reply from the call
+Success Ends the Azure File Writer endpoint with a successful message and logs the reply from the call.

-Error Sets the message to an error state and logs the reply from the call
+Error Sets the message to an error state and logs the reply from the call.

-Note: make sure the folder(s) exist on the file share.
+Make sure the folders exist on the file share.
 The file share name itself is not part of the folder path.